xdbr/cpp-generic-serialization/README.md

 generic-serialization
 =====================

-Generic serialization to binary for arbitrary containers and fundamental types
+Generic serialization to binary formats for arbitrary containers and fundamental types using template meta-programming techniques in C++.

+This work builds heavily on the articles that can be found on http://flamingdangerzone.com/